Rep. Tim Moore Purchases Shares of Harley-Davidson, Inc. (NYSE:HOG)

 Harley-Davidson Increases Dividend

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, March 14th.
-Stockholders of record on Friday, February 28th were issued a dividend of $0.18 per share.
-This is a boost from Harley-Davidson’s previous quarterly dividend of $0.17.
-This represents a $0.72 dividend on an annualized basis and a dividend yield of 3.29%.
+The firm also recently declared a quarterly dividend, which was paid on Friday, March 14th.
+Shareholders of record on Friday, February 28th were issued a $0.18 dividend.
+This represents a $0.72 annualized dividend and a yield of 3.22%.
 The ex-dividend date of this dividend was Friday, February 28th.
-Harley-Davidson’s dividend payout ratio (DPR) is currently 21.62%.
+This is a positive change from Harley-Davidson’s previous quarterly dividend of $0.17.
+Harley-Davidson’s payout ratio is 21.62%.

 Institutional Trading of Harley-Davidson

-In other news, insider Luke Christopher Mansfield sold 3,400 shares of the company’s stock in a transaction dated Thursday, February 13th.
-The stock was sold at an average price of $25.96, for a total transaction of $88,264.00.
-Following the sale, the insider now directly owns 23,555 shares in the company, valued at $611,487.80.
-This represents a 12.61 % decrease in their ownership of the stock.
-The sale was disclosed in a filing with the SEC, which is available at this link.
-0.93% of the stock is currently owned by insiders.
+In other Harley-Davidson news, insider Luke Christopher Mansfield sold 3,400 shares of the firm’s stock in a transaction dated Thursday, February 13th.
+The shares were sold at an average price of $25.96, for a total value of $88,264.00.
+Following the transaction, the insider now directly owns 23,555 shares of the company’s stock, valued at $611,487.80.
+This trade represents a 12.61 % decrease in their position.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+0.93% of the stock is currently owned by corporate insiders.

 About Representative Moore